-- Seizures – Intense brain disturbance that makes the body to spasm.
+- Seizures – Intense brain disturbances that cause the body to spasm.
 Repeated seizures or their occurrence for prolonged periods may cause brain damage or even death.

 - Drug dependence – Even when you take the drug under a prescription, chances are that your body will learn to tolerate it after some time.
 As the effects wear off, you will need to use more and more of the drug to achieve the same effect.
 Over time, you will start experiencing withdrawal symptoms if you cannot use Xanax and develop a physical dependence on the drug.
-This means that you will have to take it for your body to function normally.
+You will have effectively altered your brain and body to require the drug to function normally.

-- Overdose – Too much Xanax within a short period of time normally results in an overdose which may lead to death.
-Xanax is stored in the body’s fat tissues and its build up over a prolonged period even when taken in small amounts.
-It may also lead to an overdose.
+- Overdose – Too much Xanax within a short period of time can result in an overdose which may lead to death.
+Xanax is stored in the body’s fat tissues and accumulates over a prolonged period, even when taken in small amounts.
+This accumulation may also lead to an overdose.

 - Cognitive impairment – A perennial Xanax user may get long-term memory impairment and Alzheimer’s disease which is characterized by poor memory and thinking inabilities.

-If you are taking Xanax and have experienced any of these negative side effects, reach out to your doctor to learn more about your options.
-And if you are struggling with Xanax abuse, reach out to San Antonio Recovery Center today by calling 866.957.7885.
+If you are taking Xanax and have experienced any of these adverse side effects, reach out to your doctor to learn more about your options.
+If you are struggling with Xanax abuse, reach out to San Antonio Recovery Center today by calling 866.957.7885.

 Xanax Addiction Treatment